symfony/symfony-docs/http_cache.rst

 Additionally, most cache-related HTTP headers can be set via the single :method:`Symfony\\Component\\HttpFoundation\\Response::setCache` method::

-    // sets cache settings in one call
+    // use this method to set several cache settings in one call
+    // (this example lists all the available cache settings)
     $response->setCache([
         'must_revalidate'  => false,
         'no_cache'         => false,